This post covers some of the most notable tourist traps in New Orleans, how to avoid them, and how to use them to your advantage. Let's get started!

 Finally, there's the service that we ourselves offer.

-I've gotten to have lengthy conversations with visitors about their plans, and sometimes I get to help them find things to do that are a good fit, but that wasn't on their radar.
+I've gotten to have lengthy conversations with visitors about their plans, and sometimes I get to help them find things to do that are a good fit, but that weren't on their radar.

 But, it's still worth being skeptical about New Orleans walking tours, because it's down to the company and the individual to guide what kind of experience you'll have.